DAMON: Dynamic Amorphous Obstacle Navigation using Topological Manifold Learning and Variational Autoencoding: Results Analysis

+Since DAMON leverages only point obstacle information for replanning, our proposed approach can be easily extended for avoiding probable collision with any shaped obstacles.
+In Fig.~\ref{fig:amo}, we attempted to graphically convey an idea on how DAMON successfully performed replanning when the robot's initial motion was convoluted with presence of different shaped obstacles.
+For instance, the routing performed successfully even when the 3D shape of obstacles varied between a cuboid mesh and cylindrical mesh.
 Inside the RTB simulated environment, integrated high functionality API can be effortlessly used to track the proximal distance among 3D meshes.
-This functionality produced a feedback to the controller when the robot's mechanical structure reaches very close to an obstacle.
-When this proximity value breaks the threshold safety metric, the robot controller is triggered to halt its current trajectory motion and revise its intermediate node connectivity to reach the preset goal position.
-On hardware setup, we track the position of random obstacle through depth information extracted from Realsense depth camera.
-After successful extraction of depth values, we transmitted the 3D coordinate values to the learning controller and the controller again evaluates whether proximity distance violates the safety threshold metric.
+This API has been modified with the GJK algorithm~\cite{Khan2020} for calculating the proximity among 3D meshes in real-world scenarios.
+This distance metric produced a feedback to the controller when the robot's mechanical structure reaches very close to an obstacle.
+When there is chance of probable collision i.e $P(d \le \lambda)$, the robot controller is triggered to halt its current trajectory motion and revise its intermediate node connectivity to reach the preset goal position.
+On hardware setup, we localized obstacles in consecutive frames by applying color filtering through HSV color model and tracked the spatial positions of random obstacles through depth information extracted from Realsense depth camera.
+After successful extraction of depth values, we transported the 3D coordinate value of closest point on the object mesh to the learning controller and the controller evaluated the probability of collision based on our GMM model.
 If the condition is suddenly violated, the algorithm replans for a new shortest and safest path to reach the goal position.
-In Fig.\ref{fig:hardware}, we have added snapshots from real hardware operation.
-Here, we have also included the 3D pose information we are extracting through getting the depth information from RealSense Depth Camera.
-Then, we used GJK algorithm \cite{Lin1998,Khan2020} to calculate the proximal distance between 3D mesh and obstacle location.
+In Fig.~\ref{fig:hardware}, we have added snapshots from real hardware operation.
 In red shaded figure, we also depicted the probable collision would occur without the presence of dynamic adaption on real time.
 Here, we validated our experiments with varying size and different geometric objects.
 For both obstacles, our adaptive motion planning approach successfully avoided the dynamic obstacles which appear at different time-step of robot operation.